#

 or

-./configure make nginext ./co
+make nginext

 The new module configuration interface.